3D scanning solutions

 And while older doesn’t automatically equate to better, choosing a CAD package that’s been around long enough to build up an appreciable user base isn’t a bad decision.
 Likewise, consider how often upgrades are being released, and whether they’re just maintenance, or with new, well-reviewed features.

-Take note of these factors during your research, as they will directly reflect not only on the usability of the software, but also the future prospects for its continued development.
+Take note of these factors during your research, as they will directly reflect not only on the usability of the software but also prospects for its continued development.

 The top 9 best CAD software packages

 With the global 3D CAD software market estimated at around USD 9 billion annually, and showing no signs of slowing down, there are certainly some great choices out there for users of all skill levels.
-Regardless of whether you’re looking for an industry-specific package, or one that will cover a broad array of applications, now more than ever before, you’ll find an assortment of possibilities at hand.
+Regardless of whether you’re looking for an industry-specific package, or one that will cover a broad array of applications, you’ll find an assortment of possibilities at hand.

 Having to sift through all the choices out there yourself can be a formidable task.
 That’s why we’ve narrowed down the list to nine of the most popular CAD software systems on the market today.
 Included are some of the best free, paid, and scan-to-CAD packages available.